Learn more about the basics of health insurance, including what it covers, the factors affecting your premium and how to apply.

 Any pre-existing conditions that you have may not be covered under health insurance - heart conditions, cerebral palsy or epilepsy, for example.

 For a full list of what your policy does and doesn't offer, make sure you read the terms and conditions with care.

 Insurers will consider many different factors when calculating your insurance premium to determine how much of a risk you pose.

 Your age is a key consideration as older policy holders tend to make more claims on their health insurance.

-You'll be asked if you smoke because smokers are more likely to contract conditions such as lung and throat cancer.
+Smoking and vaping impacts health insurance costs because smokers are more likely to contract conditions such as lung and throat cancer.

 Moratorium underwriting means that - rather than requesting your medical history - the policy will exclude cover for any pre-existing conditions